winne27/nginx-cert-and-basic-auth/README.md

-This is an example of an nginx configuration:
+This is an example of an nginx configuration with:

 * forward http to https
 * restrict access to a subdirectory